sarahsavage/Savage_Analytics_Engineer_Portfolio/README.md

-# Savage_Analytics_Engineer_Portfolio
+# Savage - Analytics Engineer Portfolio
-My name is Savage and I'm a full stack Analytics Engineer with expertise in leaning analytics, product analytics, and user funnel data.
-I am adept at working with raw data, including semi-structured jsons, transforming them into usable models for business stakeholders to query, and building dynamic dashboards to enable self-serve data insights for non-technical stakeholders.
+Hi, I’m Savage, a full-stack Analytics Engineer specializing in learning analytics, product analytics, and user funnel data.
+I have extensive experience transforming raw data—including semi-structured JSONs—into business-ready models and building dynamic dashboards to enable self-serve insights for non-technical stakeholders.

+# About Me
-My career path has been fairly non-traditional: I've been a Middle School English Teacher, Account Executive at an educational testing company, and now a Senior Analytics Engineer at 2U, an edtech company specializing in adult learning "from free to degree."
+My career path has been non-traditional: I started as a Middle School English Teacher, transitioned to Account Executive at an educational testing company, and am now a Senior Analytics Engineer at 2U, an edtech company specializing in adult learning "from free to degree."

-I have extensive experience with DBT, both cloud and core, Snowflake, and Tableau.
-I have also worked in Dataiku, Amplitude, Jupyter Notebooks.
-My primary coding language is SQL, largely Snowflake SQL but I am familiar with PostgreSQL/MySQL for traditional relational database use cases.
-My Python experience is fairly specific to LLM-based text analytics but I am a quick study and adept enough to edit an existing script for a specific purpose.
-I have experience with Salesforce data, LMS data, and eventing data, have used DataGrip, VSCode, and DBT Cloud IDEs, and am not afraid to wrangle messy data.
+# 🛠️ Technical Skills
+SQL: Snowflake SQL (primary), PostgreSQL, MySQL

+dbt: Cloud & Core

+Data Warehousing & BI: Snowflake, Tableau

+Python: Focused on LLM-based text analytics (adept at editing and modifying scripts)

+Tools: DataGrip, VSCode, dbt Cloud IDE, Jupyter Notebooks, Amplitude, Dataiku

+Data Experience: Salesforce, LMS, event tracking data

+Semi-Structured Data: JSON wrangling & transformations

+# 📚 The Why
-As a lifelong learner and former teacher, education is the thing I'm most passionate about and I love using data to uncover solutions that drive the learning process, improve the learning experience, or make educators' lives easier, from early childhood through adult professionals.
-I'm an avid runner and yoga practitioner, and as such am interested in using data to enhance the wellness space.
-This portfolio is a collection of various projects I've worked on both independently and as a part of my employment, intended to showcase my skills and journey as a data practitioner.
+As a lifelong learner and former teacher, I am deeply passionate about leveraging data to improve the learning experience, empower educators, and enhance the educational journey.
+Additionally, as an avid runner and yoga practitioner, I am interested in data applications in the wellness space.

-Please feel free to reach out to me directly at sosavage@gmail.com with questions or opportunities.
-Enjoy!
+# 📂 About This Portfolio
+This portfolio is a collection of projects that showcase my skills and journey as a data practitioner, including:
+✅ ETL & Data Modeling – dbt models, Snowflake transformations ✅ Analytics Dashboards – Samples of Tableau reports
+✅ LLM-Based Text Analytics – Python-based topic modeling & sentiment analysis ✅ Event Tracking & User Funnel Analysis – Behavioral analytics insights

+📩 Let’s Connect
+I’m always open to discussions about data, education, and analytics opportunities.
+Feel free to reach out at sosavage@gmail.com.
+Enjoy exploring my work!